Accelerate your thought leadership by contributing to our blog. Join our community of experts now!

 Depending on your audience and goals, choose the KPIs to include in the dashboard.

 Don’t forget to keep the report streamlined and concise, even if you’re presenting to people with great marketing knowledge.
-The point of your dashboard is to provide a clear picture of your performance without getting too complex.
+The point of your data dashboard is to provide a clear picture of your performance without getting too complex.
 Your data should tell a story, so make sure you present the visualizations in a logical order.

 Google Analytics is probably your go-to data source for tracking website analytics, but is it the only one to help you evaluate your efforts?

 If you invest in SEO, you may want to check out Google Search Console, as well.
 If you run an e-commerce website, you may need data from Shopify to track your success, and so on.

 Your dashboard efficiency depends largely on the automated reporting software you choose.

 A good dashboard builder should offer templates, so you can save time instead of building reports from scratch, support a wide range of integrations, offer customization options, automated reporting, and more.
 Google Data Studio and Databox are great examples of such tools.